yegor256/blog/_drafts/streams.md

 First, let's discuss what is wrong with the second "functional" approach.
 We don't need to discuss what is wrong with the procedural one, right?
-It's obvious that, even though it's very intuitive, testability, reusability, and maintainability of it are very low &mdash; it is just a script that is written once and either works or we have to re-write it.
+It's obvious that, even though it's very intuitive, testability, reusability, and maintainability of it are very low&mdash;it is just a script that is written once and either works or we have to re-write it.

 Objects, as well as functions, were invented to make software elements